 You'll have a form teacher who you will see every day, so they get to know you.
 Your form teacher may also teach you a subject but each subject you study will be taught by a different teacher who specialises in that subject.
 In each lesson you'll build on what you learnt at primary school.
-You'll study these subjects during Year 7 and 8, and probably some or all of Year 9 – some of you will start your GCSE subjects in Year 9.
+You'll study these subjects during Year 7 and 8, and probably some or all of Year 9 – some of you will start your GCSE subjects in Year 8 others will begin in Year 9.

 Subjects will be timetabled across the school week, so you'll move around the school for lessons, going to a classroom that is used only for teaching that subject, for example in the English department, in a science lab or in a design technology area.
 Most of the time you will be taught a subject in a double lesson – lasting around one hour but sometimes lessons will be single – lasting about half an hour.

 If you don't understand something you should ask the subject teacher or you can talk it over with your form teacher first.
 Some schools have pupil mentors, older pupils who remember what it's like to be new to the school and who want to help make sure you settle in.

 You will probably be taught subjects in mixed ability groups - groups of pupils who may or may not be good at a subject.
 During the year you may be put in sets for some subjects - groups of pupils with similar ability at that subject, from those who are good at the subject, through to pupils who need more support.
 If you really struggle with learning, you may have a learning support worker to help you catch up.

 ||Design and technology